Barbara Radziwiłł

 Her contemporaries generally viewed Barbara in a negative light, accusing her of promiscuity and witchcraft.
 Her life became surrounded by many rumors and myths.
 She was a heroine of many legends in a wide range of literary works.
 From the 18th century, the life of Barbara became romanticized as the great tragic love affair.
 It has been used as an example of "love conquers all" with Bona Sforza often acting as the chief villain.
 It caught public imagination and has inspired many artists to create poems, plays, films, and other works.
 That made Barbara Radziwiłł one of the best known and most recognized women in the history of the Grand Duchy of Lithuania and Kingdom of Poland.

+Early life

+Barbara was the youngest child of Jerzy Radziwiłł, Voivode of Trakai and Vilnius and Great Lithuanian Hetman, and his wife Barbara Kolanka, daughter of Voivode of Podolia.
+Her exact birth date is unknown.
+It is known that she was born on 6 December, but the year is not known.
+Historians usually provide either 1520, as recorded in Radziwiłł genealogy found in Nesvizh, or 1523, as recorded on a plaque found in her tomb.

+Details of her education are unknown, but it is unlikely that it was extensive.
+From her correspondence it is known Barbara spoke and wrote in Polish; she also knew Ruthenian, but apparently never wrote in it herself.
+From a February 1549 letter, it could be inferred that she understood at least some Latin, but her letters to Sigismund Augustus had not a single Latin phrase.
+She was raised and grew up to be Catholic.